ThirVondukr/passlib/docs/lib/passlib.hash.rst

 Active Unix Hashes
 ------------------
-All these schemes are actively in use by various Unix flavors to store user passwords.
-They all follow the modular crypt format.
+All the following schemes are actively in use by various Unix flavors to store user passwords They all follow the modular crypt format.

 .. toctree::